filipesf/viserya-app/config/templates/adventure.md

 # Hook

-[Initial plot device that draws the players into the adventure]
+[Initial plot device that draws the players into the adventure.
+This should be connected to the players backstory.]

 ---

 # Plot

-[Narrative flow and key events that guide the adventure, including main story arcs and transitions]
+[Narrative flow and key events that guide the adventure, including main story arcs and transitions.
+Tie the main plot to the player's backstory, though the overall plot should not depend on any of the players entirely, covering the case when one of them needs to leave the campaign.]

 ---